brillout/handli/readme.md

 ## How it Works

-The `handli` function never rejects and resolves only until it got a successful response from the server.
+The `handli` function never rejects and resolves only when it gets a successful response from the server.

-In other words:
+That is:

 ~~~js
 import handli from 'handli';